foxnewsnetwork/tracago/README.md

 1. payment instruction section done
 2. fixed a lot of various junk
 3. still need email
+4. update site with real bank account info from BoA

 Sunday Feb 9
 1. Split admin and vanilla stylesheets and fixed a lot of shitty css bugs